What we know about the widening US war with Iran, as conflict enters third day

 As the war expands, still unbounded by the vague objectives the Trump administration has laid out, new fronts are opening up.

-In Kuwait, meanwhile, the country’s Ministry of Defense said “several United States military aircraft crashed” on Monday, without specifying the cause, and that “all crew members survived.”
+In Kuwait, meanwhile, three US jets were mistakenly shot down by the Gulf country’s air defenses, US Central Command (CENTCOM) said, adding the cause of the incident is under investigation.
 Videos geolocated by CNN showed a fighter jet crashing and a pilot parachuting to the ground.

+Three US service members had been killed in action as of Sunday morning, CENTCOM said, with a fourth dying Monday of injuries suffered “during Iran’s initial attacks.”

 CNN teams in the major Gulf cities of Dubai, Abu Dhabi and Doha heard explosions Monday morning and saw what appeared to be missiles being intercepted in the skies above them.